jayKhakhariya/stack-api-webapp/README.md

 # stack-api-webapp
-Fetch questions, comments and further answers from Stack Overflow api
+Web application using Vanilla JS, HTML, CSS to fetch questions, comments and further answers from Stack Overflow api